Section 1. Definition.

-Notify ACOEM of any changes in component officers or official mailing address for the component.
+- Notify ACOEM of any changes in component officers or official mailing address for the component within 60 days.

 A new component society may be formed within the existing boundaries of a component, or a geographic area may be reassigned to an existing component by petition and approval of the Board of Directors when:

-This action is requested by at least 50 members of an existing United States component or 25 members in United States territories or outside of the United States eligible to vote at a membership meeting, AND
+This action is requested by at least 50 members of an existing United States component or 25 members in United States territories AND

-These members constitute at least two-thirds (2/3) of those eligible college voting members who are located within the proposed new geographical boundaries of a new component or when two-thirds (2/3) of those eligible voting members within an existing component request to be reassigned to a different existing component, AND
+These members constitute at least two-thirds (2/3) of those eligible college voting members who are located within the proposed new geographical boundaries of a new component, or based upon a duly called vote of the component membership, is adopted by two-thirds (2/3) majority of those voting when considering reassignment or merger to a different existing component, AND

 Such proposed changes do not violate any currently existing bylaws or Board of Directors requirements.